 Each season my children and I choose a handful of people to give 12 Days of Christmas gifts the days leading up to Christmas.
 The way in which we present the gifts is always different.
 Depending on who they are it may be anonymous, or they may know who we are.

-Below are some different ideas to give the 12 Days of Christmas that has worked for us over the years.
+Below are some different ideas to give the 12 Days of Christmas that have worked for us over the years.

 12 Days of Christmas Gift Ideas